Sumi Deguchi: The Second Oomoto Incident

 In February 1933, Oomoto was renamed again to Kōdō Oomoto.

-On December 8, 1935, while Onisaburo and Sumi were staying in Matsue City of Shimane Prefecture, a force of about 280 armed police officers besieged the place of their sojourn and arrested Onisaburo.
+On December 8, 1935, while Onisaburo and Sumi were staying in the city of Matsue in Shimane Prefecture, a force of about 280 armed police officers besieged the place of their sojourn and arrested Onisaburo.
 The Home Ministry announced a policy to "eradicate Oomoto from the face of the earth" and arrested 987 followers and interrogated over 3,000 by the end of 1936.

-For the purpose of the compulsory disposition of property of Kōdō Oomoto, Ayabe Police Department coerced and then deceived Sumi into submitting a power of attorney and then arrested her in March 1936.
-She was the only woman arrested in this Incident.
+For the purpose of the compulsory disposition of property of Kōdō Oomoto, the Ayabe Police Department coerced and then deceived Sumi into submitting a power of attorney and arrested her in March 1936.
+She was the only woman arrested in this incident.
 Detained at Gojō Police Station, she was told by the police officer that her family would never be spared the death penalty.
 In July, she was indicted.
 Before being transferred to a prison in Nakagyō-ku, she asked for a cup of water.
-The police officer gave it to her, saying that this was "matsugo-no-mizu", which means the water given to a dying person.
+The police officer gave it to her, saying that this was "matsugo-no-mizu", the water given to a dying person.
 At that moment, she thought that she was about to be executed.
 Strangely, she livened up and made up her mind to face the execution cheerfully, thinking that the God was waiting for her in heaven and that it would be better than being locked up for long, even though she had done nothing wrong.
 In a prison cell, tormented by the summer heat and mosquito attacks, she consoled herself by gazing at a paulownia tree in the garden and a cicada chirping there, talking to a flock of sparrows visiting at a small window and a couple of cockroaches coming in, and by feeding them with grains of rice.
 She also composed tanka poems expressing her concerns for her family and imprisoned followers, her honest feelings about the anguish of the prison life, and her grieves for the followers deceased due to the torture during interrogation.

 In August 1938, the first trial began at the Kyoto District Court.
 As all the police officers, who had interrogated the followers, denied the torture and duress in their testimonies, Sumi was into a state of divine possession and rebuked one of them.
 In February 1940, the first trial convicted all fifity-five defendants guilty.
-For the violation of The Peace Preservation Law and lese majesty, Onisaburo was sentenced to life imprisonment.
+For the violation of the Peace Preservation Law and lesè- majestè, Onisaburo was sentenced to life imprisonment.
 For the violation of Peace Preservation Law, Sumi was sentenced to ten years in prison.
-And Uchimaru Deguchi, who was their son-in-law and the top executive of Kōdō Oomoto, was sentenced to fifteen years in prison.
+Uchimaru Deguchi, who was their son-in-law and the top executive of Kōdō Oomoto, was sentenced to fifteen years in prison.